-At the last count, I have six CVS (even if most of them are called resumes).
+At the last count, I have six CVs (even if most of them are called resumes).
 As any expert will tell you it’s never a case of one size fits all, and the key lies in attuning the CV to the client or opportunity.
 It’s a sort of stylised authenticity.

 What I find mildly fascinating is the filtering process, which is often driven by space as much as any other considerations.
 For example, I rarely refer to my stint as an NVQ Assessor (Customer Service and Business Administration – thanks for asking), unless it’s for a role that has a similar approach to data handling or detail-orientated work.